spree/spree/guides/README.md

 ## TODO

 * Integrate through a simple hurl.it app for live API calls.
-* Maybe add a nice TOC at the top of each page.
 * Write a task for verifying JSON Resource examples against the actual API.